 “The United States, forged out of mass immigration, has always defined its sense of self or that ‘imagined community’ though its sense of ‘the other’. […] America’s enemies defined who America was”

-Certainly, this ambiguous sense of us and them is present in many mainstream movies in the West (and, presumably, vice versa).
+Certainly, this ambiguous sense of us and them is present in lots of mainstream movies.
+The Hunt for Red October contains both positions: the enemy is ‘same but different’.

 The language trick